 Cora Van Zutphen, RPh

-Cora graduated from Dalhousie University College of Pharmacy in 2004, receiving awards for Evidence-Based Clinical Practice and Natural Medicines Recognition.
+Cora Van Zutphen graduated from Dalhousie University College of Pharmacy in 2004, receiving awards for Evidence-Based Clinical Practice and Natural Medicines Recognition.
 She was born and raised in Newfoundland and moved to Ontario to be close to family.

 Physician Assistants (PA) are healthcare professionals who practice medicine as members of a team with their supervising physicians.
 As part of their comprehensive responsibilities, The UGFHT PA conducts physical exams, diagnoses and treats illnesses, orders and interprets tests, counsels on preventive health care, and prescribes medications.